nitras/elisabethian-insult/README.md

 Inspired by [Libraries Hawaii - Bardly Barbs](https://www.librarieshawaii.org/learn/brain-games/bardly-barbs/)

 A simple-to-use **text expander** JavaScript to insult people with class.
+You mangled mud-splattered strumpet.

 ## Some Examples: